 Marco Rossi started the month as one of hockey’s top draft-eligible prospects.

-Now, only a few weeks later, he has an NHL contract after the Wild signed the No. 9 overall draft pick to a three-year, entry-level deal Friday.
+Now, only a few weeks later, he has an NHL contract after the Wild signed the No.9 overall pick to a three-year, entry-level deal Friday.

 Rossi's contract averages an annual value of $1.775 million.
 His salary and signing bonus are worth $925,000 per season, and he can achieve performance bonuses up to $850,000 each season.